 – Where muscles attach to bones: imagine you are gently scraping the meat off the bones.

-– For big muscles, use big tools (for example, on gluts & shoulders you can use knee caps and palms; thumbs and fingers will get tired too quickly on such large muscles as well as potentially feel too sharp to the client)
+– For big muscles, use big tools (for example, on buttocks & shoulders, you can use knee caps and palms; thumbs and fingers will get tired too quickly on such large muscles as well as potentially feel too sharp to the client)

 – For small muscles, small and large tools can work depending on the area (save fingers for neck & face; for some people, the kneecap is great on the forearm but start small first!)

-– For soft/delicate areas, choose soft/broad tools (e.g., skull/forehead, palms)
+– For soft/delicate areas, choose soft/broad tools (e.g., palms; weight of skull/forehead)

 Get creative & inquire to hone in on what your client would most enjoy.

 – “Would you like me to pulse more slowly or quickly?”

 – “Do you prefer it when I stay and hold (demonstrate) or when I walk up and down with my [heels/elbows/kneecaps/thumbs]? (demonstrate)”

 – “I could also lean/shift/pulse/broaden the pressure like this (demonstrate)…”